nclark-lab/RERconverge/README.md

-# RERConverge
+# RERconverge

-RERConverge is a set of software written in R that estimates the correlation between relative evolutionary rates of genes and the evolution of a convergent binary or continuous trait across a phylogeny.
+RERconverge is a set of software written in R that estimates the correlation between relative evolutionary rates of genes and the evolution of a convergent binary or continuous trait across a phylogeny.

 ## Getting Started

-Please refer to the [wiki](https://github.com/nclark-lab/RERconverge/wiki/Getting-Started) for detailed instructions to **install** RERConverge from scratch.
-For more information on running RERConverge, please see the full documentation ***(Link to R documentation)*** and R vignettes. ***(Link to R vignettes)***
+Please refer to the [wiki](https://github.com/nclark-lab/RERconverge/wiki/Getting-Started) for detailed instructions to **install** RERconverge from scratch.
+For more information on running RERconverge, please see the full documentation ***(Link to R documentation)*** and R vignettes. ***(Link to R vignettes)***

 ### Quick Start
 ```